Black Peruvians: Slave trade

 The newly freed citizens typically took the last name of their former owners.
-For instance, slaves in the service of the Florez family named themselves "Florez" or "Flores".
+For instance, enslaved people in the service of the Florez family named themselves "Florez" or "Flores".

-Despite the gradual emancipation of most black slaves in Peru, slavery continued along the Pacific coast of South America throughout the 19th century, as Peruvian slave traders kidnapped Polynesians, primarily from the Marquesas Islands and Easter Island and forced them to perform physical labour in mines and in the guano industry of Peru and Chile.
+Despite the gradual emancipation of most Black enslaved people in Peru, slavery continued along the Pacific coast of South America throughout the 19th century, as Peruvian enslavers kidnapped Polynesians, primarily from the Marquesas Islands and Easter Island and forced them to perform physical labour in mines and in the guano industry of Peru and Chile.